circuit/circuit-ios-sdk/README.md

 Event | Type |  Description
 --------- | ----------- | ---------
-CKTNotificationBasicSearchResults | string | Asynchronous search results for startUserSearch or startBasicSearch CKTNotificationCallEnded | string | Fired when a call is terminated CKTNotificationCallIncoming | string | Fired when an incoming call is received.
-I.e. client is alerting CKTNotificationCallStatus | string | Fired when the call state, or any other call attribute of a local or remote call changes.
-Use the isRemote property to determine if the call is local or remote.
-A call is considered remote when a) the call is active on another device, or b) a group call is not joined yet
-CKTNotificationConnectionStateChanged | string | Fired when the connection state changes CKTNotificationConversationCreated | string | Fired when a new conversation is created for this user.
+CKTNotificationBasicSearchResults | string | Asynchronous search results for startUserSearch or startBasicSearch CKTNotificationConnectionStateChanged | string | Fired when the connection state changes CKTNotificationConversationCreated | string | Fired when a new conversation is created for this user.
 This can be a brand new conversation, or being added to a conversation
 CKTNotificationConversationUpdated | string | Fired when an existing conversation is updated